Lake Vanda

 Lake Vanda is a lake in Wright Valley, Victoria Land, Ross Dependency, Antarctica.
 The lake is 5 km long and has a maximum depth of 69 m.
 On its shore, New Zealand maintained Vanda Station from 1968 to 1995.
-At depths of greater than approximately 50 meters, Lake Vanda is a hypersaline lake with a salinity more than ten times that of seawater and more than the salinity of the Dead Sea.
-Lake Vanda is also meromictic, which means that the deeper waters of the lake don't mix with the shallower waters.
+Lake Vanda is a meromictic lake, which means that the deeper waters of the lake do not mix with the shallower waters.
+It contains an upper layer of cold freshwater to a depth of around 55 metres, below which lies a warm hypersaline layer with a salinity more than ten times that of seawater and more than the salinity of the Dead Sea.
 There are three distinct layers of water ranging in temperature from 23 C on the bottom to the middle layer of 7 C and the upper layer ranges from 4–6 C. It is only one of the many saline lakes in the ice-free valleys of the Transantarctic Mountains.
 The longest river of Antarctica, Onyx River, flows west, inland, into Lake Vanda.
 There is a meteorological station at the mouth of the river.